- A Strong Foundation

-This event is a celebration of the many ways our community comes together to ensure all Houston children and families have the opportunity to live healthy, full lives—regardless of their zip code or circumstance.
+This event was a celebration of the many ways our community comes together to ensure all Houston children and families have the opportunity to live healthy, full lives – regardless of their zip code or circumstance.

-These are not just programs—they are lifelines for families who simply want the best for their children.
-Below you’ll find sponsorship levels and benefits.
-We would be deeply grateful to have your support as a sponsor for this meaningful event.
+These are not just programs – they are lifelines for families who simply want the best for their children.

 Wendy Lewis Armstrong